-Suppose the scourge of opioids plaguing the United States could be stopped at the source?
+Suppose the epidemic of opioids plaguing the United States could be stopped at the source?
 Suppose 21st century technologies such as data mining, artificial intelligence and machine learning could flag risky drug shipments before they land in the hands of at-risk populations?

 How could it be done?
 And what changes in local, state and federal policy would be required to curb the problem and sharpen the response from experts in law enforcement, public health and industry?

 These questions form the heart of a new initiative between WashU Olin Business School and the Brookings Institution.
 Broadly speaking, the Olin-Brookings Commission is a three-year initiative designed to recruit a dream-team of policy experts and scholars each year who will deeply analyze a single major policy issue and issue policy recommendations.

 Made possible by a $750,000 grant from The Bellwether Foundation Inc., each commission will be charged with tackling topics affecting the quality of life for people in St. Louis and across the country.
 Each year’s panel will issue practical and realistic recommendations informing business strategy and public policy.

 “We are pleased to provide multiyear support for the Olin-Brookings Commission,” said Ginger Smith, president of The Bellwether Foundation.
 “Funding an initiative that deepens the partnership between Olin and Brookings, two leaders in their industries, is where we believe we can make an impact.”

 The focus of our first commission

 Our first commission convenes this month.
 This first six-member commission—in partnership with Olin’s Center for Analytics and Business Insights—will demonstrate how new technologies can curb opioid trafficking and potentially more than 100 other equally destructive examples of illicit trafficking.